 This test measures the amount of bilirubin in your blood.
-Your body makes bilirubin when it breaks down hemoglobin, a protein in red blood cells.
-This breakdown is called Your liver removes bilirubin from your body, so measuring it is one way to check how check how well your liver is working.
+Your body makes bilirubin when it breaks down hemoglobin.
+Hemoglobin is a protein in red blood cells.
+This breakdown Your liver removes bilirubin from your body.
+So measuring bilirubin is one way to check how well your liver is working.